topo-gps/ios-manual/en/search_address.rst

    :width: 320px
    :alt: Searching address Topo GPS

-   *Searching for a camping near Selborne.*
+   *Searching for a restaurant in Alton.*

 If you only want to load a few of the results on the map, you have to press long on one of the desired results.
 A selection screen will appear as you can see below: